Air France Flight 447: Accident

 The Airbus A330 is designed to be flown by two pilots, but the 13-hour "duty time" (the total flight duration, as well as preflight preparation) required for the Rio-Paris route exceeded the 10 hours permitted before a pilot had to take a break as dictated by Air France's procedures.
 To comply with these procedures, Flight 447 was crewed by three pilots: a captain and two first officers.
 With three pilots on board, each pilot could take a break in the A330's rest cabin, located behind the cockpit.

-In accordance with common practice, Captain Dubois sent one of the co-pilots for the first rest period with the intention of taking the second break himself.
+In accordance with common practice, Captain Dubois sent First Officer Robert for the first rest period with the intention of taking the second break himself.
 At 01:55 UTC, he woke up First Officer Robert and said, "... he's going to take my place".
 After attending the briefing between the two co-pilots, the captain left the cockpit to rest at 02:01:46 UTC.
 At 02:06 UTC, the pilot warned the cabin crew that they were about to enter an area of turbulence.
 About two to three minutes later, the aircraft encountered icing conditions.
-The cockpit voice recorder (CVR) recorded sounds akin to hail or graupel on the outside of the aircraft, and ice crystals began to accumulate in the pitot tubes, which measure airspeed.
-The other first officer, Bonin, turned the aircraft slightly to the left and decreased its speed from Mach 0.82 to 0.80, which was the recommended speed to penetrate turbulence.
+The cockpit voice recorder (CVR) recorded sounds akin to hail or graupel on the outside of the aircraft and ice crystals began to accumulate in the pitot tubes, which measure airspeed.
+Bonin, the pilot flying, turned the aircraft slightly to the left and decreased its speed from Mach 0.82 to 0.80, which was the recommended speed to penetrate turbulence.
 The engine anti-ice system was also turned on.

-At 02:10:05 UTC, the autopilot disengaged, most likely because the pitot tubes had iced up, and the aircraft transitioned from "normal law" to "alternate law 2 (ALT2)".
+At 02:10:05 UTC, the autopilot disengaged, most likely because the pitot tubes had iced over, and the aircraft transitioned from "normal law" to "alternate law 2 (ALT2)".
 The engines' autothrust systems disengaged three seconds later.
-A cavalry charge (autopilot disconnection warning) was heard on the CVR.
+The autopilot disconnect warning was heard on the CVR.